 John B. Anderson: Chair Emeritus

-Former United States presidential candidate John B. Anderson, who received 6 million votes as an independent candidate in 1980, served as chair of FairVote from 1996 until 2008 after four years as chair of its Advisory Board.
+Former presidential candidate John B. Anderson served as chair of FairVote from 1996 until 2008 after four years as chair of our Advisory Board.
+Mr. Anderson served in the U,S. House of Representatives for two decades and received six million votes as an independent candidate for president in 1980,

-John’s recent media appearances include the BBC, NPR and C-SPAN among others.
-He is a frequent lecturer and expert commentator on issues of electoral reform, United Nations reform, foreign affairs, American politics, and independent candidacies.
-He also writes regularly on the role of Congress in both domestic and international affairs.
-For years he was president of the World Federalist Association.
+Mr. Anderson has frequently represented Fairvote on major media outlets and has been a frequent lecturer and expert commentator on issues of electoral reform, United Nations reform, foreign affairs, American politics, and independent candidacies.
+He has published widely on the role of Congress in both domestic and international affairs.

-Mr. Anderson teaches constitutional law at Nova Southeastern University.
-He has taught political science as a visiting professor at numerous universities, including Bryn Mawr College, Brandeis University, Stanford University, Oregon State University, the University of Illinois and the Washington School of Law.
+For more than a decade Mr. Anderson teaches constitutional law at Nova Southeastern University.
+He taught political science and law as a visiting professor at numerous universities, including Bryn Mawr College, Brandeis University, Stanford University, Oregon State University, the University of Illinois and the Washington School of Law.